This article contains affiliate links. If you click and make a booking I will make a very small commission at no additional cost to you.

 Similar idea to Freedom Beach but much more developed.
 This beach used to be free to access but it is now costing 500 Baht which you get in credit to use at the funky restaurants and bars.
 Go there for a few hours or for the whole day.
 There are beach and water sports, a DJ, three different restaurants to choose from, beach chairs and loungers and, if you head to the left through a narrow path, a smaller more intimate bay that has chill out music and beautiful crystalline water.
 The beach is very pretty and is accessed by few boats so it still is pretty nice.
 Paradise Beach offers free shuttle service from Patong, 15 min away, throughout the day.
 Aside from the beach there is a small shopping village where you can get designer bikinis, massages or pretty jewelry.

 This is an easy to reach beach on the top north of the island, not too far from the airport.
-This part has remained rather untouched and peaceful and there aren’t too many hotels except for the Pullman Resort.
+This part has remained rather untouched and peaceful and there aren’t too many hotels except for the Pullman Resort, not to be mistaken with the Pullman Panwa in the south near Baba Nest at Sri Panwa.
 There are a few restaurants to grab some food.

 Whereas Kata Beach is relatively developed and well known, smaller Kata Noi, on the bay further south from Kata, is a small, quiet and picturesque beach that is usually empty.
-Flanked by The Shore at Katathani on one side and famous Mom Tri’s Kitchen on the other, this is a fluffy beach with pretty boulders on either side and clear water with few waves is easily accessible and there are beach huts and stores on the road side.
+Flanked by The Shore at Katathani, Impiana Private Villas, one of the most luxurious hotels in Phuket, and famous Mom Tri’s Kitchen, this is a fluffy beach with pretty boulders on either side and clear water with few waves is easily accessible and there are beach huts and stores on the road side.
+A great place to cure a hangover after a hen or stag party!

 This is a very long and mostly empty strip of beach on the Northwestern part of the island.
 There is practically nothing but a few of the well established and long standing resorts like Renaissance or JW Marriott.
 You can walk for miles without ever reaching the end but this is not a white fluffy beach like the ones in the south but rather a coarser version.
 Peaceful and empty though.